Jimenez family pushing Tatum basketball to new heights

 The following year, the kids got new uniforms.
 There were boys and girls’ traveling teams, so the remaining funds went toward competing in tournaments across the area.
-And though only the traveling teams would eventually remain once Fernando took a coaching job at the middle school six years later, excitement over the program swept throughout the town.
+And though only the traveling teams would eventually remain once Fernando took a coaching job at the middle school six years later, excitement over the program swept throughout the town at the time.

 “People in the community loved the fact that the money they were putting into the community was coming back to the kids,” Fernando said.

-Not only were Celeste and Sebastian just as important on those travel teams as much as they are now to the high school, but they were also teammates in those days.
+Celeste and Sebastian served just as vital of a role on those travel teams as they do now for the high school, but they did so as teammates back then.

 Yes, Celeste played with both boys and girls.
 Her involvement reflects just how competitive she is, and she played pretty well.
 Her teammates were more than happy to have her play with them, too, affectionately calling her “The Queen.”